PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 ## 3. [Countly](https://count.ly/)
 ![Countly - open source analytics tools](../images/blog/open-source-analytics-tools/countly-screenshot.png)

-Like PostHog, Countly is an enterprise-grade product analytics platform that offers an on-premises deployment suitable for businesses which want to understand their users in greater detail.
+Like PostHog, Countly is a highly customizable product analytics platform that offers open-source and enterprise-grade versions with on-premises or cloud deployments suitable for organizations that want to understand product performance and users’ journeys in greater detail.

-Countly still offers a robust suite of features, even down to the ability to tailor deployments to your branding via a white-label edition.
-The ability to track crashes and errors and to issue push notifications to mobile users are also useful additions over most other analytics tools.
+Countly offers a robust suite of features, even down to the ability to tailor deployments to your branding via a white-label edition.
+The ability to track and report crashes, errors, and other performance metrics, and to issue push notifications to mobile users are also useful additions to most other analytics tools.

+Countly’s Enterprise edition cost is data point-based instead of feature-based, allowing for full experimentation with as many plugins as needed by the organization.

 ### Who is Countly for?
-Countly is especially targeted to IOT organizations, or those which need to track users across mobile, desktop and IOT devices.
-It also offers an open-source version which is suitable for individuals.
+Countly is especially targeted to organizations that need to securely track users across mobile, desktop, and web.
+It has an extensive list of SDK and integrations available and it also offers an open-source version which is suitable for individuals or small teams that need a smaller set of features for secure product and user tracking.

 ### Features & benefits
-- Support for mobile and IOT devices
+- Support for mobile, web, and desktop
-- Extensible via plugins
+- Two editions, both extensible via plugins
-- Self-hosting and cloud-hosting available
+- Self-hosting and private cloud-hosting deployments available
 - Push notifications and crash analytics

 ### Is Countly GDPR compliant?
 Yes.
-Similar to PostHog, Countly can be deployed on to your own infrastructure, so that data doesn’t have to be sent to third-party services or stored in servers outside of GDPR jurisdiction.
+Countly can be deployed onto your own infrastructure or in cloud servers based in the EU, so that data doesn’t get stored in servers outside of GDPR jurisdiction.

 ## 4. [GoAccess](https://goaccess.io/)
 ![GoAccess - open source analytics tools](../images/blog/gdpr-compliant-analytics/goaccess-gdpr-compliant.png)